taitulism/css-flex/README.md

 │                  │
 └──────────────────┘
 ```
-Well, this shouldn't be the default IMHO, the items should be centered on the secondary axis by default (in this case - on the `y` axis), like this:
+Well, this shouldn't be the default beahvior IMHO, the items should be centered on the secondary axis by default (in this case - on the `y` axis), like this:
 ```
 ┌──────────────────┐
 │                  │